KameshJadaun/Jetpack_compose_demo_master/README.md

 5. About us(Webview)

 ## Dummy Credentials
-email- marty@gmail.com
-pass- 123456
-\n you can create your own credentials by registering yourself.
+Below are dummy credentials.you can create your own credentials by registering yourself. email:- marty@gmail.com pass:- 123456

 ## Screenshots